Skip to main content

 At a glance:

-• Given the complexity and potential financial implications associated with the new fees and penalties regime, all online services within scope of the Act should have this on their radar now, preparing accordingly where the proposed thresholds indicate they may be liable for fees.
+• Given the complexity and potential financial implications associated with the new fees and penalties regime, all online services within scope of the Act should start to prepare accordingly where the threshold indicates they may be liable for fees.

-• In this blog, the first of a two-part series, we set out details of how Ofcom intends the new regime to function, highlighting key strategic considerations for online services relevant to how fees will be calculated, using two hypothetical case studies to bring this to life.
+• In this blog, we set out details of how Ofcom intends the new regime to function, highlighting key strategic considerations for online services relevant to how fees will be calculated, using two hypothetical case studies to bring this to life.

-• We then outline five key steps that online services can take to develop a robust QWR methodology, based on Ofcom’s proposed (but not yet finalised) approach.
+• We then outline five key steps that online services can take to develop a robust QWR methodology, based on Ofcom’s confirmed approach.

 Understanding the fees regime and the role of QWR

-Figure 1: Overview of Ofcom’s proposed approach to fees and penalties under the Act
+Figure 1: Overview of Ofcom’s approach to fees and penalties under the Act

 Figure 2: Timeline for finalisation and implementation of the OSA fees & penalties regime

-For the remainder of this blog, we outline a number of key considerations associated with QWR calculations based on Ofcom’s current proposals, and consider how firms can develop a defensible and robust methodology as a result.
-Many of these observations will hold irrespective of Ofcom’s final approach.
+For the remainder of this blog, we focus on how firms can develop a defensible and robust methodology for calculating QWR.

-Where services are clearly in or out of scope of the OSA, with revenues easily attributable to specific services, calculating QWR can be simple, as set out in the hypothetical case study (‘SocialCorp’, a social media and gaming company) in Figure 3 below:
+Where services are clearly in or out of scope of the OSA and revenues are easily attributable to specific services, calculating QWR can be simple, as set out in the hypothetical case study (‘SocialCorp’, a social media and gaming company) in Figure 3 below:

 Figure 3: SocialCorp Case Study

 QWR calculation may be straightforward in cases such as the above.
-However, for many firms, its practical calculation can raise challenges:
+However, for many firms, its practical calculation can raise challenges.
+In particular:

 • The accuracy of QWR calculation hinges on the quality and completeness of data.
 Companies must have robust systems in place to collect, store, and analyse data related to revenue and its source, which may require further data on areas such as user activity and service usage.
 Incomplete or inaccurate data could skew QWR calculations, leading to either underestimation or overestimation, both of which carry potential consequences.